Skip to main contentSkip to footer content

 Financial Aid is available to those who qualify.

-To qualify for Financial Aid you must:
+To qualify for federal Financial Aid you must:

-• Have a valid social security numb
+• Have a valid social security number

 • Enroll in an eligible degree or certificate program